shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 When you cast the spell, you can decide to lower the Cast Range, Spell Duration, Tether Range and/or Area Radius of the spell.

+Your spells all require sustaining, even if they don’t explicitly state it.
+You may cast spells while already sustaining spells, even outside of combat.
+You may spend 1 AP on each of your turns to sustain multiple spells.
+You can simultaneously sustain a number of spells equal to your CM.
+You can’t sustain a spell that is outside your Tether Range or on another plane as you.
+You can decide which spells to sustain.

 Your spell effects are temporary, even if the spell explicitly states that it is permanent.
 Objects and creatures that you create are also temporary.
-Your spell effects automatically disappear/revert when any of the following happens:
+Your spell effects automatically disappear/revert when you stop sustaining them or their duration expires.

--   You fall asleep, go unconscious, or die
--   The center of the spell effect leaves your Tether Range
--   The spell’s duration expires
--   You leave the plane

-If the Tether Range of a spell is lower than its Cast Range, and you are not in its Tether Range, the spell ends after 1 round, regardless of its Spell Duration.

 Cantrips from your bonded schools are also bound by your Cast Range, Tether Range, Spell Duration, and Area Radius.